-The second determines 'active mode' timout if in working hours.

-The third determines 'active mode' timout if in non-working hours.
+- The second determines 'active mode' timout if in working hours. - The third determines 'active mode' timout if in non-working hours.

-Note also that the screen will change to 'night mode' only if the user is in non-working hours, i.e., the screen will never go lower than 'dimmer mode' when the user is in working hours.
+The screen will change to 'night mode' only if the user is in non-working hours, i.e., the screen will never go lower than 'dimmer mode' when the user is in working hours.
 In the morning, when working hours start, the screen automatically changes from 'night mode' to 'dimmer mode'.
 The phone gets the user's work hours from Microsoft Exchange server.
+Users can configure a brightness level of High, Medium or Low for Active mode, Dimmer mode and Night mode.
+By default, the phone enters Dimmer mode after 15 minutes of inactivity; by default, the phone enters Night mode after another 60 minutes of inactivity.
+If the capability to determine working hours is configured, the phone only enters Night mode during non-working hours.